 Under the language access law, all State agencies that interact with the public must provide interpretation services in any language with respect to the provision of agency services or benefits, and must translate vital agency documents into the top 12 most commonly spoken non-English languages among LEP New Yorkers based on Census data.

 - Read the law: § 202-a.
 Language translation services.

 State agencies are required to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).

 A Language Access Plan sets forth the actions to be taken by the agency to ensure meaningful access to their services.
 This includes but is not limited to the list of translated documents and languages available, total staff with language access skills and abilities, training plan, annual monitoring plan, and outreach strategies.
 Agencies are required to regularly update their Language Access Plans

-- Read the DFS Language Access Policy (PDF on the DHR Website)
+- Read the DFS Language Access Plan (OGS Website)